Mareeba Mosque: History

-In Mareeba, most of the Muslim population is composed of Albanian Australians, many from Albania (Korçë region), others from Kosovo and Montenegro.
+In Mareeba, most of the Muslim population is composed of Albanian Australians, many from Albania (Korçë region), others from Bosnia and Herzegovina, Kosovo and Montenegro.
 Beginning in the interwar period Albanian immigrants arrived and following the Second World War, Bosniaks, Tatars and other Albanians settled in North Queensland in areas where sugar cane was grown like Cairns.
 The local Albanian community devoted its efforts toward preserving traditional values and their transmission, especially since they came from Albania where religion was strongly suppressed by the communist government.
 They sought to establish Islamic institutions and structures they had left in their homeland.

 Led by an Albanian imam from Cairo, new Albanian arrivals to Mareeba formed an organisation, the Albanian Australian Moslem Society (Mareeba Islamic Society) in 1953.
 A house was bought by the society and repurposed into a mosque.
 At the time, some 70 Muslim households from multicultural backgrounds lived in Mareeba.
 The project to build a mosque began with land bought by the Islamic Society for $4,000 in 1968 on the corner of Walsh and Lloyd Street, followed by construction (1969).
 The Mareeba Muslim community provided finances for the entire process of buying, planning and building a mosque.

 Assistance came from Tom Roy, a Mareeba architect who designed the mosque and Patty Cannon, a local builder who constructed it.
 The Islamic Society's budget lacked funds for a minaret and Islamic arch, and Cannon added them from his own accord with the minaret being an imitation, serving only as a design feature.
 A new modern brick building replaced the previous house serving as a mosque.

 Among the Albanian communities within Australia, reverence is maintained for its contribution to the World War Two effort and its Australian war veterans.
 On Anzac day, 1970, the Mareeba mayor opened the new mosque and it was dedicated to Australian soldiers who died in war.
 An inscription was added by the Albanian community as an expression of its desire to forge close ties with the wider local population.
 It reads: "Mareeba and District Memorial Mosque, Erected by the Albanian Australian Moslem Society: This house of God is dedicated to those who gave their lives in the defence of Australia and in appreciation of all who served.
 'Lest We Forget' 25th April, 1970".
 Attached to the front mosque brick wall (left side), the inscription is a war memorial and part of the Mareeba Shire War Memorial Heritage Asset List.